-My childhood dog was a Dachshund, and my mother, aunts and cousins have all had Doxies, so with all those hours, days and months of wonderful time spent with doxies, they’re a breed that can raise a smile just by being what they are.
+My childhood dog was a Dachshund, and my mother, aunts and cousins have all had Doxies, so with all those hours, days and months of wonderful time spent with Doxies, I find they’re a breed that can make me smile just by being what they are.

-Anyhow, the client was worried about her dog, so away with the goofy smile and time to start thinking with a clear clinical head.
+The client was worried about her dog, so away with my goofy smile and time to start thinking with a clear clinical head.

-The Doxie mom, Sasha, had a litter of 4 gorgeous girl pups just 2 weeks before.
-All the pups were doing well and gaining weight nicely.
-Although their eyes were yet to fully open, the pups were beginning to realize they had paws and attempting, in a wobbly way, to find their legs.
+The puppies were all doing well and gaining weight nicely.
+Although their eyes had yet to fully open, the pups were beginning to realize they had paws and were attempting, in a wobbly way, to find their legs.

-The word mastitis literally means “inflammation of the mammary gland,” of which the most common cause is infection.
+The word “mastitis” means inflammation of the mammary gland, of which the most common cause is infection.

 - Loss of appetite